 Time to see the stained hardwood floors!

-We covered our brand new cabinets so they wouldn’t get any of the stain color on them.
+We covered our brand new cabinets so they wouldn’t get any of the stain on them.

-As I mentioned in my previous post, the dining room hardwood floors were original to the house and the floors in the kitchen came from old hardwood flooring planks from a friend’s cottage.
+I’ve mentioned this before, the dining room hardwood floors were original to the house and the floors in the kitchen came from old hardwood flooring planks from a friend’s cottage.

 Reusing flooring was awesome, but we had to figure out a way to make the reused kitchen floor planks come together with the dining room original flooring.

 Lining up the floor planks would pretty much be impossible.
 So instead, we lined two rows of planks perpendicular to the flooring.
 Here it is:

 Planning your own renovation?

 Download my printable Kitchen Renovation Checklist so you can easily keep track of each step.
 Click one of the options below.